Give it a goal.

 Get a funnel.

-A mission is a persistent goal your agent pursues for days or weeks — not a task it does once.
+A job is a persistent goal your agent pursues for days or weeks — not a task it does once.
+Outreach, launches, playbook builds, analysis, or hybrids.
 It researches the targets, runs the outreach, answers the replies, books the meetings, and shows up to them.
 You approve the plan once and watch the funnel move.

 From sentence to booked meetings

-The entire interface to a mission is a goal you'd say out loud and a brief you approve.
+The entire interface is a goal you'd say out loud and a brief (or graph) you approve.
 Everything else is the agent's job.

 State the goal

-In plain English, in the dashboard or in Slack: “Book 10 demos with HVAC companies in Texas by end of month, budget $60.”
-That's the whole input.
+In plain English on the marketing site, in Ask, or in Slack: “Book 10 demos with HVAC companies in Texas by end of month, budget $60.”
+Or paste a playbook URL — that’s the whole input.

 The funnel runs